Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study: Supplementary Materials

+Note that the MIS indicator wholly relies upon the random variables $\ell(\thetaq_k^n,\rz) - \ell(\thetaq_1^n,\rz)$, making it an attack-free privacy indicator.
+The next step is to be able to compute the indicator.

-To estimate the security of an algorithm $\gA_{\gQ}$ using~\autoref{thm:seqQ}, we must compute the loss gaps $\mkn{k}$ between the best quantized model and all possible quantizers in $\Bar{\Theta}$.
-However, this is computationally infeasible, as even a simple quantizer like 1-bit quantization leads to an exponentially large $\Bar{\Theta}$ with respect to the number of parameters.
-We address this intractability by observing that only a few quantizers dominate the estimation of $\qcertif$.
-Specifically, $\qcertif$ depends on: \begin{itemize} \item The two lowest average quantized losses $m_{\thetaq_1}$ and $m_{\thetaq_2}$. \item The values $\liminf{n}\pp{\mkn{2}/\mkn{k}}^2(\sigma_k^n)^2$ which measure the trade-off between the mean loss gap and the per-sample variance of quantized models. \end{itemize} Crucially, $\max_k\liminf{n}\pp{\mkn{2}/\mkn{k}}^2(\sigma_k^n)^2$ is empirically dominated by low-loss quantizers (see~\autoref{subsec:eval_privacy}), suggesting that exploring the entire set $\Bar{\Theta}$ is unnecessary, as focusing on low-loss quantizers is sufficient to estimate $\qcertif$.
+To estimate the MIS indicator of a quantization procedure $\gQ_n$ we must compute the loss gaps $\mkn{k}$ for all $k\leq K_n$.
+However, this is computationally infeasible, as even a simple quantizer like 1-bit quantization leads to an exponentially large $K_n$.
+We observe that $\max_k\pp{\mkn{2}/\mkn{k}}^2(\sigma_k^n)^2$ is empirically dominated by low-loss quantized models (see~\autoref{subsec:eval_privacy}).
+This suggests that exploring the entire set $\Bar{\Theta}$ is unnecessary; focusing on low-loss quantized models is sufficient to estimate $r_{\gQ_n}$.

-We thus propose estimating using quantized models derived from the training trajectory of $\hat{\theta}_n$.
-Since $\hat{\theta}_n$ is optimized to minimize $\ell$, the quantizers with the lowest loss likely reside near this trajectory.
-This justifies our focus on the training trajectory, which efficiently captures critical quantizers.
-The complete procedure is outlined in Algorithm~\ref{algo:main}.
-We propose an implementation of Algorithm~\ref{algo:main} as a wrapper of Pytorch Lightning's ``LightningModule" class~\cite{Falcon_PyTorch_Lightning_2019}, as well as the code to replicate all experiments.\footnote{\url{https://anonymous.4open.science/r/Mol_Downstream-B3DB/README.md}}
+We thus propose estimating using quantized models derived from $\hat{\theta}_n$'s training trajectory.
+Since the quantizers with the lowest loss likely reside near the trajectory of the minimized loss, we limit our computations to these weights to efficiently capture critical quantizers.
+The estimation procedure given the list of quantized losses is outlined in \ccref{Algorithm}{algo:main}, and additional details are given in~\autoref{app:algo}.
+Expectations and variances are estimated by the empirical estimators using the sample set.
+Finally, to obtain more accurate estimations of $\qcertif$, we average the estimated value over multiple training trajectories (we analyzed the influence of the number of trajectories in \autoref{subsec:synthetic_expe}).